 The Zion area has a rich array of birding opportunities.
-With wide variety of hawks, eagles and kites; ducks, geese and other water birds; one of the widest selections of hummingbirds; owls and other birds of prey; swifts, songbirds, woodpeckers, kingfishers and roadrunners flourish within Southern Utah’s many ecosystems.
+With wide variety of hawks including peregrine falcons, eagles and kites; ducks, geese and other water birds, one of the widest selections of hummingbirds; owls and other birds of prey; swifts, songbirds, woodpeckers, kingfishers and roadrunners, birds flourish within Southern Utah’s many ecosystems.

 For most, water is the key.
 They take advantage of local wetlands, raging rivers and slow-moving streams.
 At least 291 bird species call Zion home.
 Many can be seen from the porch at Zion Lodge.
 Wild turkeys pick bugs from the lawn; band-tailed pigeons nest on the rooflines; Peregrine Falcons cruise overhead and hummingbirds take a quick sip of nectar.